When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 With interest in virtual sports betting ever increasing and technology rapidly advancing, the difference between it and its real-life counterparts will become narrower and narrower.

 One area where virtual sports will almost certainly improve is in its visuals.
 Graphics are integral for creating an engaging and immersive experience for players, therefore providers will continue to take advantage of new technologies in order to deliver more realistic graphics and animations.

 Another obvious advancement will be in the betting markets available.
 As these games become more complex, so too will the betting options.
 We could even see in-play betting make an introduction.
 More betting options means a more varied and engaging experience.

 We will keep this page updated with the latest in virtual sports betting, so be sure to check back to stay abreast of the latest developments.

 Virtual sports are computer-generated sports games that use a random number generator to simulate the action and determine the outcome.
 These events are typically over very quickly with little time between matches or races, keeping the action fast-paced.

 Whether or not virtual sports are legal will depend on the state that you live in.
 Check our state guide to find out if they are legal in your state.

 Virtual sports are not fixed.
 They comply with the same rules and legislation as other casino games.
 Gaming legislators are very strict and no legitimate operation would risk the severe consequences of rigging a game.

 It depends on the site you are betting with, but the most common virtual sports to bet on are horse racing, greyhound racing, soccer and motorsports.

-Some of the most popular sites for virtual sports betting are bet365, William Hill, Bovada and Betway.
+Some of the most popular sites for virtual sports betting are bet365, Caesars Sportsbook, Bovada and Betway.